chaeyeonlee07/chaeyeonlee07/README.md

 <p1 align="left"> I am a passionate student studying math and CS at UC Berkeley.
 I am interested in data science, statistics, and problem solving in general.
 My hobbies are exercising and drawing!</p1>

 <h4 align="left"> 🍠🥟 Currently (May 16th) Learning JavaScript!~~~ Very excited to learn new concepts and skills over this break 🍩
+ My study notes can be found in a new🍯 Repo called JavaScript Chrome App

  <h4 align="left"> 💫 Experience </h4>
 <ul>
   <li><b>Data Science Research Intern</b> under Professor Adam Badawi at UC Berkeley Law</li>